Get ready for winter with these energy saving tips

 1. Check your insulation

-It’s no secret that good insulation is one of the most effective ways to stave off the cold.
+It’s no secret that good insulation is one of the most effective ways to keep the cold away.
 In the average uninsulated home, you lose about 35 percent of heat through the ceiling, 25 percent through the walls and 15 percent through the floors.
 A well-insulated home is warmer, cheaper to heat and healthier as it reduces the risk of developing mould, mildew and dust mites.

 Not sure if your insulation’s up to scratch?
 Now’s the time to check.
 While it’s definitely easier to install insulation when you’re building a new home or during renovations when your walls and ceilings are exposed, it’s also possible to retrofit insulation into an existing property - it’s just a bit trickier.
 Ceilings and floors are a good place to start as they’re typically easier to access than your walls.